 - Visual monitoring through video taping and/or web streaming technology

 Since our inception in 1994, learner participation has increased to 4300 hours of formative and summative activities in both undergraduate and graduate medical education.
-We have 150 standardized patients currently registered, offering us a variety of skills, languages and cultural diversities.
+We have 80 simulated patients (SPs) currently registered, offering us a variety of skills, languages and cultural diversities.
 Presently, there are 140 cases on file for faculty and program use.

 Besides our professional staff, the program has an Advisory Committee comprised of faculty and curriculum specialists who are also case reviewers and serve as program development advisors.